All posts

 Synthea — the most widely used open-source tool for synthetic patient data — addresses the clinical realism problem well.
 Patient life histories get simulated with disease progressions, medication regimens, and encounter sequences that follow clinical logic.
 Records come out temporally consistent and medically plausible.
 For research and analytics, Synthea is a strong choice.

 Where it falls short is format.
-Synthea exports HL7 FHIR bundles, C-CDA documents, and flat CSVs — but doesn't connect to your PostgreSQL database or know about your encounters table, your prescriptions table, or your custom insurance_coverage schema.
+Synthea exports HL7 FHIR bundles, C-CDA documents, and flat CSVs — but doesn't connect to your database or know about your encounters table, your prescriptions table, or your custom insurance_coverage schema.
 What you get is standardized healthcare data in a standardized format, not data shaped to your application's relational model.

 Public healthcare datasets have the same limitation.
 CMS Synthetic Public Use Files provide claims-level data in fixed-width or CSV format.
 MIMIC-III and MIMIC-IV offer rich clinical datasets for research — valuable for data science and ML training, but not designed to populate a development database with a custom schema.

 When it comes to test data for healthcare applications, the actual need isn't a dataset — it's data that fits their schema.
-That difference between a downloadable CSV and a populated PostgreSQL database with valid relationships is the same gap that separates staging with production copies from staging without them.
+That difference between a downloadable CSV and a populated relational database with valid relationships is the same gap that separates staging with production copies from staging without them.

 This is the piece that neither column-level generators nor file-based tools address for your specific schema: cross-row temporal consistency.